Best IT Workflow Automation Tools for Operations Teams February 2026

 Moveworks is an AI-powered IT support solution that automates employee requests through conversational interfaces.
 Key features include,

-When looking at the downsides, Moveworks functions as an overlay that requires integration with your existing ITSM systems.
-For teams evaluating Moveworks alternatives, this dependency on underlying infrastructure is a key consideration.
+One downside is that Moveworks functions as an overlay that requires integration with existing ITSM systems.
+For teams evaluating Moveworks alternatives, this dependency on underlying infrastructure is an important consideration.

 It doesn't operate as a standalone solution.
 You still need ServiceNow, Jira, or another ticketing system underneath.
 The workflow automation market continues growing as organizations seek optimization gains, but Moveworks demands complex integrations and substantial investment commitments.
 Deployments typically require months of setup and ongoing tuning to maintain accuracy.